What is The Basketball Tip Off? Examples of Winning Tip Offs

-Every basketball game begins the same way—with the tipoff.
-While it may seem like a simple way to start the game, there is a whole set of rules governing not just the players tipping the ball, but everyone on the court.
-Making sure the tipoff goes right is essential to starting off the basketball game.
+The start of the game at the high school, NCAA, WNBA and NBA level begins the same way—with the tipoff.
+While it may seem like a simple way to start the game, there is a whole set of rules governing not just the players tipping the ball, but all the other basketball players on the court.
+Making sure the opening tipoff goes right is essential to starting off the basketball game.

-The game starts with two players at the center of the court in what is called the jump circle.
-These two players, one from each team, are known as the jumpers.
-The official throws the ball in the air, at which point, the ball is considered to be “live.”
-The jumpers may then jump to tip the ball to their teammates in order to gain possession.
-By rule, the jumpers must wait until the ball has reached its highest point before touching it.
-Jumpers are not allowed to grab or hold the ball.
-They may only tip or hit the ball to a teammate.
-Jumpers may touch the ball twice during the tipoff.
-Once another player has gained possession of the ball, they may touch it again with no restrictions.
+The game starts with two players and one ref at the center of the basketball court in what is called the jump circle or center circle.
+These two players, one from each team, are known as the jumpers, and they are usually the tallest players on a team.
+The official tosses the ball up in the air, at which point, the ball is considered to be “live.”
+The jumpers may then jump to tip the ball to their teammates in order to gain the first possession.

-The possession arrow is set based on the results of the jump ball.
-Whichever team does not gain possession of the jump ball is awarded the possession arrow, which is used to determine who gets the ball in certain situations, such as a held ball, an out of bounds situation where the official does not have certain knowledge of who hit the ball out of bounds, on double violations such as a double lane violation and when the ball gets stuck between the rim and the backboard on a shot or pass attempt.
+The alternating possession arrow is used in college basketball, and is set based on the results of the opening tip-off.
+Whichever team does not gain possession of the jump ball is awarded the possession arrow, which is used to determine who gets the ball in certain situations, such as:

 - A held ball, for example, where two players grab a rebound at the same time and hol